 Utilizing a combination of hardware (motion capture suits and facial capture techniques) and software (Unreal Engine, Motion Builder), students will write, direct and virtually shoot and edit a completely computer-generated film within Unreal Engine using an actual human performance.
 The course will also cover the history of motion capture techniques and their utilization within the world of cinema, gaming and non-entertainment related fields.

-RTF 351D ADVANCED 2D ANIMATION • LANCE MYERS
+RTF 351C INTRODUCTION TO 2D ANIMATION • LANCE MYERS

 This course will introduce the student to the art and mechanics of two-dimensional animation in film and in digital media.
 Weekly exercises will be required, with an emphasis on animation as personal expression.
 A limited number of seats are open to non-majors.